ngrogg/clever_title/README.md

 To play this game HaxeFlixel must be installed.

-An in depth process of installation can be found [here](https://haxeflixel.com/documentation/getting-started/)
+An in depth process of HaxeFlixel's installation can be found [here](https://haxeflixel.com/documentation/getting-started/)

 This game was created and tested on a Lenovo T420 Thinkpad with Intel hardware running Slackware 14.2.